HVAC Training

 This page was first written in August of 2005.

-Since then, my employer has hired 3 new HVAC trainees, and to kick start their HVAC training, all three have enrolled in the HVAC correspondence course from Thompson Direct (the school's new name is Penn Foster).
+Later in 2005, my employer at that time hired 3 new HVAC trainees, and to kick start their HVAC training, all three enrolled in the HVAC correspondence course from the Penn Foster Career School.

 The course is based on the "Refrigeration and Air Conditioning Technology" textbook by Whitman, Johnson, and Tomczyk, which I've reviewed on our HVAC Book page.

-I've read through the study modules, and I was impressed by what I found.
+I read through several study modules, and I was impressed by what I found.

 The first lesson was an introduction to the course, and contained some good guidance on how the student can select a study method suited for his individual personality.